hayleywihelm/IASC-2P02/README.md

 250 words introducing this work

-250 word statement describing how research evolved over time - made these changes which you can see [here](https://github.com/hayleywilhelm/IASC-2P02/commit/7bbb65adc855a5bc284e832736645b17245a2316).
+250 word statement describing how research evolved over time - made these changes which you can see [here](https://github.com/hayleywilhelm/IASC-2P02/commit/7bbb65adc855a5bc284e832736645b17245a2316). ******* AT LEAST 3 LINKS PER THIS STATEMENT TO SHOW CHANGES MADE - THIS MUST ALSO BE DONE FOR COLLABORATION PART! *******

 I also made these changes, which you can see [here](). *link to commit which shows the chnages made*